Embird Embroidery Software

 Predefined Styles

-Use Style: Click this button to apply the changed settings and generate stitches for the selected objects.
+Apply Style / Use Style: Use these buttons to commit changes and regenerate stitches for the selected objects.

 Back to Embird Tutorial Contents